openfoodfacts/openfoodfacts-infrastructure/docs/proxmox.md

 We have a masquerading rule for 10.1.0.1/24.

+## Users and groups

+We have a minimal set of users and groups.

+*admin* group is for proxmox admins (*Administrator Role*). *ro_users* gives a read only access to the interface (*PVEAuditor* Role)

+We put users (see users in proxmox interface) in groups (see groups in proxmox interface), and give roles to users (see permissions in proxmox interface).

 ## Some Proxmox post-install thing

 Remove enterprise repository and add the no-subscription one